 ØresundsBroen uses SAS® Customer Intelligence to customize offers, enhance revenue generation

-A toll road that’s “customer-friendly?”
+A toll road that’s customer-friendly?
 If the idea sounds foreign, chances are it is.
 Unless, of course, you travel the ØresundsBroen between Denmark and Sweden.
-The five-mile expanse of bridge and tunnel not only connects the two countries, it connects its “customers” with destination ideas based on their unique likes and dislikes – the bridge’s way of driving the revenue-generating traffic it needs to support itself.
+The five-mile expanse of bridge and tunnel not only connects the two countries, it connects its customer” with destination ideas based on their unique likes and dislikes – the bridge’s way of driving the revenue-generating traffic it needs to support itself.
 Using SAS Customer Intelligence, the bridge’s marketing and customer-service teams share meaningful, relevant offers unique to each of the 180,000 travelers who own toll passes.